soulmachines/sm-web-component/README.md

 ></script>
 ```

 An example of global variable.
-This is useful if the user cannot add a <script /> tag to their website and needs to paste in the script.
+This is useful if the user cannot add a `<script />` tag to their website and needs to paste in the script:

 ```
 window.smConfig = {